Anglo-Norman literature: Fabliaux and fables

-History
+Historiography

 Of arguably greater importance are the works which constitute Anglo-Norman historiography.
 The first Anglo-Norman historiographer, Geoffrey Gaimar, wrote his Estoire des Engleis (between 1147 and 1151) for Dame Constance, wife of Ralph FitzGilbert (The Anglo-Norman Metrical Chronicle, Hardy and Martin, i. ii., London, 1888).
 This history comprised a first part (now lost), which was merely a translation of Geoffrey of Monmouth's Historia Regum Britanniae, preceded by a history of the Trojan War, and a second part which proceeds as far as the death of William Rufus.
 For this second part, he consulted historical documents, but stopped at the year 1087, when first-hand information was more readily available.
 Similarly, Wace in his Roman de Rou (ed.
 Anthony Holden, Paris, 1970–1973), written 1160–1174, stops at the battle of Tinchebray in 1106.
-His Brut or Geste des Bretons (Le Roux de Lincy, 1836–1838, 2 vols.), written in 1155, is merely a translation of Geoffrey of Monmouth.
+His Brut or Geste des Bretons (Le Roux de Lincy, 1836–1838, 2 vols.), written in 1155, is a translation of Geoffrey of Monmouth.